-An experience-based course in which junior or senior Criminal Justice majors further develop the knowledge and skills gained in their course of study through on-the-job training under the professional supervision and the guidance of a professor within their major.
-This course is coordinated by the Criminal Justice Director and may be completed off campus.
-Permission of the Criminal Justice Coordinator is required.
-May be repeated for a total of 3 hours.
+Either semester 3 hours An experience-based course in which upper class Criminal Justice majors further develop the knowledge and skills gained in their course of study through on-the-job training under the professional supervision and the guidance of a professor within their major.
+This is a structured program in which students must participate in local, state, and/or federal criminal justice agencies or a combination thereof.
+The internship is typically completed off campus.
+Permission of the Criminal Justice Department Chair is required.
+Prerequisite: CJUS 120